UW Computing Directors

 Statement of Purpose

-• Provides a forum for discussion of strategic IT issues at the University of Washington;
+• Provide a forum for the dissemination of information and discussion of strategic IT issues at the University of Washington which is open to all members of the UW community;

-• Identifies and proposes solutions to common unit-level IT challenges;
+• Identify issues and propose solutions to common unit-level IT challenges and opportunities;

 Expectations for Participation